OA-WCVP/paper/04-introduction.md

 ### Taxonomic impediment

 Despite the importance of naming, and the many uses of a comprehensive taxonomic system, progress towards completion is challenged by the "taxonomic impediment".
-First introduced in ???? this term has become a shorthand for the skills (and resources) gap.
+First introduced in 1976 this term has become a shorthand for the skills (and resources) gap [taylor1976submission; taylor1983descriptive].
 Access to the necessary skills and resources is uneven, and when viewed globally actually mismatches the areas of greatest need: the most species-rich areas are often the most resource-poor.

 ### Global scale
 (Distribution of species / specimens)